Bird migration: Climate change

 Large scale climatic changes are expected to have an effect on the timing of migration.
 Studies have shown a variety of effects including timing changes in migration, breeding as well as population declines.

-Many species have been expanding their range as a likely consequence of climate change.
-This is sometimes in the form of former vagrants becoming established or regular migrants.
+Bird migration is generally synchronised to take advantage of seasonal resources.
+For example, there is a strong link between seasonal migration and vegetation greenness in North America.
+Climate-induced shifts in the phenology of seasonal resource availability can cause mismatches between the timing of increased resource availability and important life-history events such as migration and breeding (aka phenological mismatch or phenological asynchrony).
+These mismatches between the timing of resource availability and when organisms need additional resources may impact species' fitness, as described by the match-mismatch hypothesis.

+In birds, individuals may use local temperature as a cue for migration.
+Changing temperature patterns due to climate change can result in population-level shifts in migration phenology.
+Such shifts in the timing of migration of hundreds of species are already detectable at the continental scale.
+While phenological mismatches appear to be more pronounced in long-distance migrants, certain species traits such as a generalist diet may help some species avoid more severe consequences of mismatches.

 Ecological effects

-The migration of birds also aids the movement of other species, including those of ectoparasites such as ticks and lice, which in turn may carry micro-organisms including those of concern to human health.
+The migration of birds aids the movement of other species, including those of ectoparasites such as ticks and lice, which in turn may carry micro-organisms including those of concern to human health.
 Due to the global spread of avian influenza, bird migration has been studied as a possible mechanism of disease transmission, but it has been found not to present a special risk; import of pet and domestic birds is a greater threat.
-Some viruses that are maintained in birds without lethal effects, such as the West Nile virus may however be spread by migrating birds.
+Some viruses that are maintained in birds without lethal effects, such as the West Nile virus may be spread by migrating birds.
 Birds may also have a role in the dispersal of propagules of plants and plankton.

 Some predators take advantage of the concentration of birds during migration.
 Greater noctule bats feed on nocturnal migrating passerines.
 Some birds of prey specialize on migrating waders.